-The opinions set forth herein are given solely for your benefit and may not be relied on by any other person or entity without our express prior written consent.
-The opinions set forth herein are given solely as of the date hereof, and we do not undertake to update or supplement this opinion to reflect any facts or circumstances that may hereafter come to our attention or any changes in law that may hereafter occur.
+The opinions set forth above are given solely for your benefit and may not be relied on by any other person or entity without our express prior written consent.
+The opinions set forth above are given solely as of the date hereof, and we do not undertake to update or supplement this opinion to reflect any facts or circumstances that may hereafter come to our attention or any changes in law that may hereafter occur including, but not limited to, those that may affect the tax status of interest on the 2017A Subordinate Bonds.
+Our engagement as Co-Bond Counsel has concluded with the issuance of the 2017A Subordinate Bonds.